mehmoodulhaq570/Book-Loan-Management-System/README.md

 5. Explore the various forms and functionalities within the application.

-## Usage

-The Book Loan Management System is designed to streamline book-related operations within a library or book loan system.
-Below are key functionalities and how to use them:

-### Adding Authors, Categories, and Books

-1. **Authors:**
-   - Open the application and navigate to the "Author" form.
-   - Use the form to add new authors by providing their details such as first name, last name, email, contact number, address, date of birth, and nationality.

-2. **Book Categories:**
-   - Access the "BookCategory" form in the application.
-   - Add different categories of books by entering the category name and any other relevant information.

-3. **Books:**
-   - Navigate to the "Book" form within the application.
-   - Add books by specifying the title, author, category, publication date, ISBN, and other relevant details.

-### Managing Book Copies

-1. **BookCopy Form:**
-   - Open the "BookCopy" form to manage individual copies of books and their loan status.
-   - Add new copies, mark copies as borrowed or returned, and keep track of the availability of each book.

-2. **Loan Information:**
-   - Utilize the "BookCopy" form to view loan information associated with each copy, including borrower details, loan dates, and return status.

-### Troubleshooting and Feedback

-If you encounter any issues or have suggestions for improvements, please [create an issue](https://github.com/your-username/your-repository/issues) on GitHub.
-Your feedback is valuable for enhancing the functionality and usability of the Book Loan Management System.

----

-**Note:** Please make sure to replace `[Your Name]`, `[Contributor 1]`, and `[GitHub Link]` with the actual information for your project.
-Additionally, customize the usage section to include specific features and functionalities relevant to your Book Loan Management System.

 If you encounter any issues or have feedback, please Contact me on the email mehmodulhaq1040@gmail.com